opendp/opendp/docs/source/user/combinators.rst

 Two of the most essential constructors are the "chainers" that chain transformations with transformations, and transformations with measurements.
 Chainers are used to incrementally piece Transformations or Measurements together that represent longer computational pipelines.

-The :py:func:`opendp.combinators.make_chain_tt` constructor creates a new Transformation by combining an inner and an outer Transformation.
+The :py:func:`opendp.combinators.make_chain_tt` constructor creates a new Transformation by stitching together two Transformations sequentially.
 The resulting Transformation contains a function that sequentially executes the function of the constituent Transformations.
 It also contains a privacy map that takes an input distance bound on the inner Transformation and emits an output distance bound on the outer transformation.